Buryats

 - Awards And Recognition

-- Buryat artists and scholars have received national and international recognition for their contributions to culture and science.
+- Buryat artists and scholars have received recognition for their cultural and academic contributions.

 - Modern Influences